berkslv/berkslv/README.md

 # Hey there 👋

 Hello!
-My name is Berk Selvi and I am a full-stack web developer specializing in backends.
-I am currently studying Computer Engineering at Namık Kemal University and I am also developing side projects, I really enjoy developing applications that solve real-world problems.
+My name is Berk Selvi and I am a full-stack web developer specializing in backend.
+I am currently studying Computer Science at Namık Kemal University and I am also developing side projects, I really enjoy developing applications that solve real-world problems.

-Since I started working in this field, I have worked in many different sectors.
 Over the past three years, I've built websites for my clients as a freelance developer.
 When I started university, I trained myself with theoretical knowledge from various sources such as MIT and Stanford.
 After believing that I was at a sufficient level, I started to develop complex projects.

 Having a vision from long and varied work experience, I have acquired skills such as responsibility, team player, time management and problem solving.
 I am confident that my vision and social skills will help me in projects that I will develop alone or as a team.